nowitsabby/dark-rpg-nextjs/assets/srd/combat/circumstances.md

 ## Prone

-A character is considered Prone any time he is lying on the ground\.
+A character is considered Prone any time she is lying on the ground\.
 Weapon Skill tests made to attack Prone targets gain a \+10 bonus, but Ballistic Skill tests made to hit Prone targets suffer a –10 penalty unless the attacker is at Point Blank range\.
 A character who is Prone suffers a –10 penalty to Weapon Skill tests and a –20 penalty to Evasion tests\.

 ## Short Range